dragginzgame/mimic/README.md

 #### canisters

 Framework-level canisters.
 Currently there's just the test canister which allows you to test things at IC runtime which cargo test can't do.

+#### cli

+This is the helper code to make a binary `mimicli` that can generate rust code for the actor classes, and also the schema.json file.

+`mimicli` needs to include your local design crate when compiling, so it isn't a binary in its own right.
+You have to make it into a binary yourself.

 #### db